Margot Wells

-Margot Wells (née Wilkie; born 10 October 1952) is a Scottish sprint and fitness coach based in Guildford, Surrey and a former Scottish champion sprinter.
+Margot Cumming Wells (née Wilkie; born 10 October 1952) is a Scottish sprint and fitness coach based in Guildford, Surrey and a former Scottish champion sprinter.

 Early career

 Wells started her coaching career by helping her husband Allan Wells win an Olympic Gold and silver medal in the 100m and 200m respectively at the Moscow Olympics in 1980.
 In the run-up to the Games, she protected him from hate mail generated by the then Soviet Union's involvement in Afghanistan.

 Career

 In the early 1990s, she coached rugby players for the club London Scottish.
 She then took a break from coaching to raise the couple's two children, before returning to coach London Wasps players Danny Cipriani and Thom Evans.

 Her stable of sportsmen and women includes: